IBICT/ilcd-ecospold-converter/README.md

 License
 -------
-This source code licensed under the [Mozilla Public License, v.
+This source code is licensed under the [Mozilla Public License, v.
 2.0](http://www.mozilla.org/MPL/2.0/).
 Please see the LICENSE.txt file in the root directory of the source code.